-9.15.1 Development proposals for lands which are partially or entirely contained within the Drainage Evaluation Area Identified on Map 5 - Existing Conditions and Development Constraints must have regard for and develop lands to support the drainage plan created for this area per the M.D. of Bonnyville - Drainage Evaluation Report - SE 20-62-5-4 (SE Design and Consulting, 2018.
+Policy 9.15.1: Development proposals for lands which are partially or entirely contained within the Drainage Evaluation must have regard for and develop lands to support the drainage plan created for this area per the M.D. of Bonnyville - Drainage Evaluation Report - SE 20-62-5-4 (SE Design and Consulting, 2018).